mkalten/TUIO11_PureData/README.txt

 updateCursor session_id cursor_id xpos ypos xspeed yspeed maccel removeCursor session_id cursor_id

-addBlob session_id symbol_id xpos ypos angle
+addBlob session_id blob_id xpos ypos angle
-updateBlob session_id symbol_id xpos ypos angle width height area xspeed yspeed rspeed maccel raccel removeBlob session_id symbol_id
+updateBlob session_id blob_id xpos ypos angle width height area xspeed yspeed rspeed maccel raccel removeBlob session_id blob_id

 Each object, cursor or blob is identified with a unique session ID, that is only maintained over its lifetime.
 Additionally each object carries a symbol ID that corresponds to its attached fiducial marker number.
-The cursor ID of the cursor object is always a number in the range of all currently detected cursor blobs.
+The cursor and blob IDs are always a number in the range of all currently detected cursors or blobs.

 Binaries:
 ---------